kubasejdak/platform/.github/ISSUE_TEMPLATE/feature_request.md

 title: ''
 labels: Feature
 assignees: kubasejdak
 ---

 ### Brief overview of the feature or problems, that it should address
-A clear and concise description of what can be improved or added to the project.
+Describe clearly what can be improved or added to the project.

 ### Formal requirements (definition of done)
 - [ ] List of requirements, that should be met in order to mark this issue as done.